gradle/gradle/subprojects/docs/src/docs/release/notes.md

 TODO: Expand this and provide a DSL example.

+### Support for API dependencies in the 'jvm-components' plugin

+The API of a JVM library consists of the API classes of the library, plus the API of dependent libraries that are defined as "exported" in the dependency specification.

+TODO: Expand this and provide a DSL example.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.